LearnTeachCode/intro-to-java/README.md

 We read the material, a demo is given, then we work in pairs to practice what we've learned.

-This class was designed to give beginner adults a quick overview of the basics of of the java programming language.
+This class was designed to give beginner adults a quick overview of the basics of the java programming language.

 Here's the class sequence:

 ###Session 1